salagark/odata-client/README.md

 # Tripin Service using OData and o.js

-The project using odata library https://www.npmjs.com/package/odata to fetch and process data from the OData reference services.
+The project uses odata library https://www.npmjs.com/package/odata to fetch and process data from the OData reference services.

 The project is not UI focussed so dont care about the stylings and UI/UX layout.
 The Idea is to